 In my opinion, Absolutely!
 Greenlight is more than just a debit card that parents control.
 It also helps kids learn the value of saving money and the concept of cash back earnings too.
 These are key aspects that help consumers pay less for things we need or want.

-With Greenlight debit card kids are learning to save and manage money at a young age, and getting ahead of their peers with financial saviness.
+With Greenlight debit card kids are learning to save and manage money starting at a young age, and getting ahead of their peers with savvy financial knowledge.

-By financial saviness I mean saving outside of the traditional savings account, which typically pay peanuts on investment.
+By financial savvy I mean knowing how to save outside of a traditional savings account which typically pay peanuts on investment.

 Today, savvy consumers also save with cash back and rewards programs.